High Achievement and Honors

 The University uses a number of means to encourage and reward students who demonstrate academic excellence.
 The Dean's List recognizes students who have achieved outstanding academic success for the semester.
 Students expected to achieve Latin honors upon graduation are recognized at the annual Honors Convocation.
 Finally, the most extensive form of recognition and encouragement is the Honors College Program for the superior student, which provides the most capable students with opportunities for intellectual stimulation and development.

-Undergraduate students are recognized for their high academic achievement by being placed on the Dean's List of their respective college or school.
-To be eligible for the Dean's List, students must complete 12 or more credits in Fall or Spring and earn a semester GPA of 3.5 or better.
+Undergraduate students are recognized for their high academic achievement by being placed on the Dean's List of their respective college or school each fall and spring semester.
+To be eligible for the Dean's List, students must earn at least 12 credits towards their semester GPA, and achieve a semester GPA of 3.5 or better.
 These requirements apply to all undergraduate students, regardless of their academic class (i.e., freshman, sophomore, junior, or senior).

 DEPARTMENTAL HONORS RESEARCH